Brandon-Rozek/website/content/blog/lightweight-gitc-docker-compose.md

 In this post, I'll talk about how we can setup CGit within a docker-compose setup.
 We'll be using the [ClearLinux CGit](https://hub.docker.com/r/clearlinux/cgit) container.

+**Note:** Intel has discountinued the Clear Linux project, and as such the CGit docker container is no longer available.
+There are other CGit containers on DockerHub, but I have not tested any of them since I (as of Oct 2025) use Forgejo as my Git Forge.
+Please write in if you've had success following these instructions with any of the other images out there.

 ## Configuring Apache Webserver

 Within the CGit container, an apache webserver is setup to execute the CGit CGI scripts.
 This configuration is very similar to the [default one](https://github.com/clearlinux/dockerfiles/blob/256680f7c6be8423081e67153de0bff1206f6b63/cgit/httpd-cgit.conf) provided by ClearLinux.
 However, the default holds your repositories in the `/cgit` subfolder as I wanted it on the root `/` folder.